PointCloudLibrary/pcl/doc/tutorials/content/installing_homebrew.rst

 Install VTK
 '''''''''''

-To install VTK with X11 support, you need a modified Homebrew formula for VTK.
+To install VTK, you need a modified Homebrew formula for VTK.
 Please download it from `VTK.RB <http://dev.pointclouds.org/attachments/600/vtk.rb>`_.

 ::

-  $ brew install vtk --x11
+  $ brew install vtk --qt OR --qt-extern [if you have your own Qt installation already]

 .. note::